Force (cereal): History

 The first advertising copy for the new product described the cereal as "The Food That is all Food", the advertising images showed rosy-cheeked children, and it was sold in a box decorated with images of muscular men wrestling with chains.
 Perhaps because it was not initially targeted at a well-defined market, it did not sell well.

 In late 1901 Minnie Maud Hanff, a freelance jingle writer, invented the character Jimmy Dumps, a morose character who on eating the cereal was transformed into Sunny Jim.
-Dorothy Ficken produced line drawings, and Hanff produced lighthearted jingles describing Sunny Jim's transformation.
+Illustrator Dorothy Ficken (the mother of Fred Gwynne) produced line drawings, and Hanff produced lighthearted jingles describing Sunny Jim's transformation.
 The advertising appeared in magazines, on billboards, and on the sides of urban trolley cars from May 1902 through to the fall.

 The campaign was wildly successful.
 Force was originally produced in a single plant in Buffalo, but by early 1904 the Canadian Grocer reported that there was one more Force food mill in Buffalo, a third mill in Chicago and one in Hamilton, Ontario, producing a total of 360,000 packages per day.
 Ellsworth overextended and lost control of his companies in 1907.
-Thereafter Force cereal changed ownership frequently.
+Thereafter Force cereal changed ownership frequently in the United States, following a convoluted path involving many corporate mergers.
+The last owner stopped producing the cereal in 1983.